CoryCampbell/CoryCampbell/README.md

 - 👋 Hi, I’m @CoryCampbell
-- 👀 I’m interested in ... learning how to become fluent as a web developer/programmer
+- 👀 I’m interested in ... learning how to master my Software Engineering Skills
-- 🌱 I’m currently learning ... intermediate levels of javascript
+- 🌱 I’m currently learning ...
+Software Engineering at App Academy
 - 💞️ I’m looking to collaborate on ... anything that will help me learn
 - 📫 How to reach me ... corycampbell20@yahoo.com